MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/configure-automatic-log-upload-for-continuous-reports.md

 5. Import the log collector's configuration from the portal, as follows:

       a.
-Log in to the log collector over SSH using the Interactive admin credentials provided to you in the portal.
+Sign in to the log collector over SSH using the Interactive admin credentials provided to you in the portal.

       b.
 Run the collector config utility with the access token provided to you in the command ```sudo collector_config \<access token>```